viters/docs/reference/query.md

 ### Grouping

-By default, the above aggregation functions run on the whole dataset.
-To allow for more flexible reporting, you can combine the above aggregation with grouping.
-Grouping allows for running the aggregation functions based on a shared value.
-This allows for things like _"Average rating per month"_ or _"Total sales of items in the jeans category"_.

-The `groupBy` query allows for grouping on multiple fields simultaneously.
-Combined with the [Functions](#functions), this allows for aggregate reporting per year-month-date.
+By default, the above aggregators run on the whole dataset.
+To allow for more flexible reporting, you can add the `groupBy` parameter to aggregate based on a shared value.
+This allows you to find things like _"Average rating per month"_ or _"Total sales of items in the jeans category"_.
+The `groupBy` parameter allows for grouping on multiple fields simultaneously.
+You can also add [Functions](#functions), which enable for aggregate reporting per year-month-date.

 ### Syntax